• Skip to primary navigation

 alessi plisse electrical kettle

-Alessi Plissé Electric Kettle
+Alessi Plissé electric kettle

 The Alessi Plissé electric kettle is designed by architect Michele De Lucchi.
 The kettle is made of thermoplastic resin in black and white.
 Alessi